NicolasPetton/elbank/README.md

 To open a budget report, press `b` from the overview buffer or `M-x elbank-budget-report`.

+## Migrating

+Elbank's file format has changed over time.

+- Version 2.0: If you have Elbank files from the format in Elbank 1.2, you need to run `M-: (elbank-migration-2-0-run) RET`.

 ## Contributing

 Yes, please do!
 See [CONTRIBUTING][] for guidelines.